best-doctor/unfiltered/README.md

 Miscellaneous scripts Bestdoctor uses.
 Such as:

 -   **Pinhead**.
 Automatization for a problem solving slack channel

+-   send_reminders_for_not_reacted_users - Send reminder notifications for users who don't react to message in channel.

 -   **Extractor**.
 Script for dialogs extraction from Livetex messaging platform